nanoscript/wxget/README.md

 A tiny script currently provides this functionality.

-The only requirements are that wget and less are installed on your system (if you don't know what these are, they already are)
+The only requirements are that wget and less are installed on your system (if you don't know what these are, they are already installed)

 SETUP:
 =====